When & How to Write for Personalized Demand-aware Query Rewriting in Video Search: Experiments

 \subsection{Online A/B Testing}

-We deployed the optimal model (Qwen3-4B + SFT + GRPO) online.
-The A/B test results show a \textbf{1.07\% increase} in \textbf{click through video volumn with stay time $>$10s (VV>10s)} and a \textbf{2.97\% decrease} in Query Reformulation Rate, validating the framework's effectiveness in a real-world production environment.
+As shown in Table \ref{tab:ab-testing}, we deployed the optimal model (WeWrite) online.
+The A/B test results show a \textbf{1.07\% statistically significant increase (p<0.01)} in \textbf{click through video volumn with stay time $>$10s (VV>10s)} and a \textbf{2.97\% decrease (p< 0.01)} in \textbf{Query Reformulation Rate}, validating the framework's effectiveness in a real-world production environment.